Salix lasiolepis: Varieties

+Ecology

+S. lasiolepis serves as a host plant for various insects, including Lorquin's admiral, mourning cloak, and western tiger swallowtail butterflies.

+Its seeds are tiny, measuring approximately 1 mm and are distributed by wind.

 Uses

 The indigenous peoples of California used the species in various ways.
 As a traditional medicinal plant, infusions of the leaves, bark, or flowers were used for several disease remedies.
+The bark has been used to make tea to help with pains and fevers.

 The inner bark was used to make rope.
 Shoots were used in coiled and twined basketry, and branches were used to make acorn storage baskets.
+The leaves were used to thatch ramadas.